dipu-bd/lightnovel-crawler/README.md

 📦 A python package named `lightnovel-crawler` is available at [pypi](https://pypi.org/project/lightnovel-crawler).

-> Make sure you have installed **Python** v3.7 or higher and have **pip** enabled.
+> Make sure you have installed **Python v3.8** or higher and have **pip** enabled.
 Visit these links to install python with pip in [Windows](https://stackoverflow.com/a/44437176/1583052), [Linux](https://stackoverflow.com/a/51799221/1583052) and [MacOS](https://itsevans.com/install-pip-osx/).
 Feel free to ask on the Discord server if you are stuck.

 To install this app or to update installed one via `pip`, just run: